How to make Windows Backup work15,313 sysadmins have the solution. Now you can too in under 7 minutes

 The built-in wizards for scheduling backup jobs in Windows Server 2008 allow you to rotate disk media and swap multiple backup devices onsite and offsite.
 A good rotation strategy allows for multiple backups in multiple places, and at different points in time.
 However, this system is unmonitored and error prone, easily leading to a compromised backup strategy.
 3rd party solutions may help.

-possible to backup to NAS using Windows Server 2008 Backup.
-However, the in-built wizards in Windows don't allow for this.
+It is possible to backup to NAS using Windows Server 2008 Backup.
+However, the in-built wizards in Windows don’t allow for this.
 Instead, you need to script wbadmin yourself, or use a 3rd party product like BackupAssist.